FAQ: Copyright and royalties

 To receive royalties for your music:

-- First, become a Teosto client
+- First, become a Teosto member

 - Register your work online as soon as it’s completed